 Luke’s coming out.
 This story was nicely done, and the show was wise enough to play all the beats.
 Holden was supportive but uneasy in a completely believable way.
 Lily had a hard time accepting it.
 Lucinda was unconditionally loving, while Emma was more reluctant.
 (Only Damien’s reaction seemed unrealistic.)

 Bob/Kim/Susan.
 An adultery story played by grownups, rooted in reality (Bob and Kim’s relationship growing apart because of the stress of Andy’s alcoholism) and drawn from decades of show history.
 Watching Bob and Kim work through this was one of the best ATWT stories ever.
-A basis for the Kim/Susan animosity that remains even today.
+Along with earlier Stewart history, a basis for the Kim/Susan animosity that remains even today.

 Nancy Hughes.
 During the Marland era, Nancy was given a lot to do.
 She mourned Chris, found new love with McCluskey, and then dealt with his Alzheimer’s disease.
 The scenes I loved the most were the ones she’d have with Frannie, or Andy.
 Their family ties were so believable, and Nancy was truly the grandma everyone wanted.

 Barbara/Henry.
 One of the few recent stories I’ve really loved.
-I have a feeling the show just randomly paired these two, but it was a great idea.
-Insane chemistry between them two.
+I have a feeling the show just randomly paired them, but it was a great idea.
+Insane chemistry between those two.
 A tour-de-force performance by Colleen Zenk as she literally brought Barbara full circle and finally transcended the Stenbeck “curse.”
 Also a great end for Henry, one of the few recent-era characters who was well-written and who worked (thanks to Trent Dawson’s work).

 Reid Oliver.
 Handsome, snarky, and gay.
 Sounds perfect to me!
 To Reid…I mean, read what I liked about Reid, see this previous post.